ChristianCricchi/shelly-s_corner/README.md

 ## **Credits**

-The following people, websites and learning materials helped me with the creation of this project.
+The following people, helped me with the creation of this project.

 ### **Honourable mentions**

 - Special thanks to my lovely wife Vivian that support me in all my crises moments.
 - Special thanks to tutor Sarah that support me and help me to understand the errors, bugs and understand the basic of this projec with passion and professionality.
-- Thanks to my mentor Antonio for his advice throughout this project.
+- Thanks to my mentor Antonio Rodriguez for his advice throughout this project.
 - Thanks to Daniel Collins that inspired me.